 The challenge this week is to find additional service opportunities for you and for your family and to serve with a good attitude!

 Service will be a huge benefit to your life as well as those you serve as well as your family members too.
 Your family will grow closer together as you serve.
-As we have served together, my family has seen less fighting with each other and seem to appreciate things a little more.
+As we have served together, my family has seen less fighting with each other and definitely appreciate things a little more.
 Not to mention my kids are learning how to do hard things and how to work hard.
-Seriously, the more of us who look to serve each other, the better our world will be.
+Seriously, the more of us serve each other, the better our world will be.

 “The greatest satisfaction in life comes from what we do for others.”L. Tom Perry